Guestlogix/traveler-ios/README.md

 That file can be found in this repository: https://github.com/Guestlogix/mobile-environment-variables

-Note: The script that injects the environment variables looks for "variables.txt" in the following path: /Users/variables/variables.txt
+Note: The script that injects the environment variables looks for "variables.txt" in the following path: `~/variables/variables.txt` (`~/` denotes the current user's home directory)